 - An asymmetrical jaw

-Because of the risks that come without treatment, if you notice a crossbite in the baby teeth of your child, you should talk to your child’s dentist about treatment.
+Because of the risks that come without treatment, if you notice a crossbite in the baby teeth of your child, you should talk to your child's dentist about treatment.
 It is likely that your child can qualify for free treatment on CHIP or Medicaid, and some adults will qualify on Medicaid.
-To find out what is covered by Medicaid in your state, you’ll need to call the member number on the back of your card or listed on your insurance documents.
+Our guide to Medicaid and Medicare dental insurance has more information on who can qualify for Medicaid and what it will cover.

 Can you fix crossbite in adults?